hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +message GetAccountNftInfoQuery {
 +    QueryHeader header = 1; // Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
 +    AccountID accountId = 2; // The Account for which information is requested
-+    uint64 start = 3; // Specifies the start index (including) of the range of NFTs to query for.
++    int64 start = 3; // Specifies the start index (inclusive) of the range of NFTs to query for.
 Value must be in the range [0; ownedNFTs-1]
-+    uint64 end = 4; // Specifies the end index (excluding) of the range of NFTs to query for.
++    int64 end = 4; // Specifies the end index (exclusive) of the range of NFTs to query for.
 Value must be in the range (start; ownedNFTs]
 +}

-+message NftOwnedInfo {
-+    TokenID tokenId = 1; // The ID of the token
-+    uint serialNumber = 2; // The serial number of the NFT
-+    Timestamp creationTime = 3; // The effective consensus timestamp at which the NFT was minted
-+    string memo = 4; // Represents the unique metadata for a given NFT instance +}

 +message GetAccountNftInfoResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
 +    AccountID accountId = 2; // The Account that this record is for
-+    repeated NftOwnedInfo nfts = 3; // List of NFTs associated to the account +}
++    repeated NftInfo nfts = 3; // List of NFTs associated to the account +}
 ```